When most companies go public, they are somewhat mature. They typically have earnings and cash flow.

 - Position size accordingly.
 I recommend never putting more than 4% of your risk capital into any one position.
 That way, if you get stopped out for a 25% loss, you’ve lost only 1% of your total capital.

-- Keep an eye on catalysts.
-Small biotech stocks don’t often react to earnings reports like most stocks do.
-But they can fly around after the release of clinical trial data or a presentation at an important conference.
+Keep an eye on catalysts.
+Small biotech stocks don’t often react to earnings reports as most stocks do.
+But they can move after the release of clinical trial data or a presentation at an important conference.

 Be aware of when data is coming out or when a company is scheduled to present at a conference so you can pay attention to how the stock responds to news.
 Companies will usually issue press releases mentioning the dates they’re presenting at conferences.

 Specific dates for clinical data releases are usually not announced ahead of time.
-Rather, companies will give a rough time frame for the data release, such as “first quarter of the year.”
+Rather, companies will give a rough time frame for the data release, such as “the first quarter of the year.”